Central Alberta offers easy access to major markets enabling you to compete on a regional and global stage.

 The region’s transportation infrastructure is capable of 24-hour delivery of service to all of Western Canada and the U.S. Pacific Northwest.

 Located in the heart of Alberta and Western Canada, we have access to an immediate trade area of 310,000 people and a distribution capability to over 2.5 million people within a two-hour drive.
-From Central Alberta, you’ll have access to markets of over 15 million people in Western Canadian and the U.S. Pacific Northwest.
+From Central Alberta, you’ll have access to markets of over 15 million people in Western Canada and the U.S. Pacific Northwest.

 Central Alberta is located along the Queen Elizabeth II Highway corridor, a four-lane divided commercial highway, which connects the major urban centres of Edmonton and Calgary, and over 80% of Alberta’s population.
-Well-maintained infrastructure in central Alberta offers access for the ﬂow of goods and people both north-to-south and east-to-west, reduces transport costs, and provides effective and diverse transport options.
+Well-maintained infrastructure in central Alberta offers access for the ﬂow of goods and people both north-to-south and east-to-west, reduce transport costs, and provides effective and diverse transport options.

-The transportation sector posted impressive average real GDP growth of 4.6% per year from 2000 to 2007, outpacing growth of the broader Alberta economy by almost a full percent.
+The transportation sector posted impressive average real GDP growth of 4.6% per year from 2000 to 2007, outpacing the growth of the broader Alberta economy by almost a full percent.
 This may be partly attributed to Alberta’s competitive pro-business climate and low tax rates – rates for diesel fuel are the lowest in Canada.

 Central Alberta’s over 300,000 people are served by the Red Deer Airport.
 Over the past three years, this regional airport has achieved signiﬁcant growth.
 In 2016, the airport completed a 2000 foot extension of their primary runway and some additional rehabilitation and extension work.
 This new investment has allowed the airport to land larger aircraft and can now actively pursue a broader range of passenger and commercial services to improve passenger experience and options.
-The runway expansion has also helped to support the expansion and growth of aviation business and industry in the region which will in turn create more jobs for Central Albertans.
+The runway expansion has also helped to support the expansion and growth of aviation business and industry in the region which will, in turn, create more jobs for Central Albertans.

-Red Deer Airport is proudly served by Air Canada which provides scheduled passenger service 3 times per day from Red Deer Airport connecting through Calgary to 191 world-wide destinations.
+Red Deer Airport is proudly served by Air Canada which provides scheduled passenger service 3 times per day from Red Deer Airport connecting through Calgary to 191 worldwide destinations.

 In 2014, Red Deer Airport increased revenues by 34%, created 20 new jobs, and increased passenger counts by 717% from 2011’s count.

-Edmonton and Calgary’s international airports, which are both located within minutes of the Central Alberta region, account for an economic impact of $4.75 billion annually, and ship goods valued more than $3.6 billion.
+Edmonton and Calgary’s international airports, which are both located within minutes of the Central Alberta region, account for an economic impact of $4.75 billion annually, and ship goods valued at more than $3.6 billion.

 As the service centre for all of Central Alberta, retail, wholesale and distribution industries continue to expand to meet demands.
 The provincial government has proposed ambitious long-term capital plans, with spending of $6 billion per year targeted at provincial infrastructure.
 In addition, Alberta’s pipeline infrastructure is about to undergo a substantial expansion, which would increase access to lucrative key markets in Asia Pacific.